 Skip to main content

-Agent delegation model
+Agent customer model

 1. Alice (Developer)